zabbix/zabbix/templates/cloud/gcp/README.md

 ## Overview

-This template is designed to monitor Google Cloud Platform Load Balancers using Zabbix.
+This template is designed to monitor GCP Application Load Balancing using Zabbix.

 ## Requirements